 Residency Eligibility Requirements and Goals:

 The goal of the residency is to make it possible for artists living in the Philadelphia area to make an edition of original fine art prints and gain a workshop experience that advances their studio practice and professional careers.
 The Fund, approximately $1,200 a year, is given to a local artist not currently enrolled in a University Program, for a residency at Brandywine Workshop and Archives.
-All projects must include some use of the print medium or printing process,- screen printing, relief, or offset lithography using photo-sensitive aluminum plates or a combination of processes.
-The money is provided to cover the costs for materials and the master printer and assistants.
-The project should be accomplished during the months of April to October of the Fund receiving year.
-Visual artist of any medium can apply.
+All projects must include some use of the print medium or printing process — screen printing, wood-cut, or offset lithography using photo-sensitive aluminum plates or a combination of processes.
+The money is provided to cover the costs for materials and the master printer.
+The modest project should be accomplished during the months of April to October of the Fund receiving year.
+Visual artists of any medium can apply.

 Joyce De Guatemala Scholarship Fund

 Residency Description: Each artist is asked to think in terms of multiples of an image.
 In addition to original prints, limited editions of collages, mixed-media works on paper and dimensional works may be considered.
-The key is to have enough works so that they can be distributed (50/50 with Brandywine) which would leave images available for distribution to public collections, sale to help fund future residencies going forward and placement in the permanent Collection and Archives of Brandywine.
+The key is to have enough works so that they can be distributed (50/50 with BWA) which would leave images available for distribution to public collections, sale to help fund future residencies going forward and placement in the permanent Collection and Archives of Brandywine.
 In addition to one-half of all images produced, each artist will be provided a budget of $2,500 to be spent on master printer fees, shop assistants, art supplies and materials or services needed.
-Brandywine’s studio facilities will be provided for their use during a 3-6 month period of execution.
-Each artist will have access 7 days per week from 9:00 AM- 9:00 PM.
-Funds must not be used for room, board or travel expenses; the project is intended for artists staying locally.